MicrosoftDocs/Dynamics-365-Operations.sv-se/articles/supply-chain/includes/retail-name.md

 > [!NOTE]
-> <span data-ttu-id="829d0-101">Det här avsnittet gäller både för Dynamics 365 for Finance and Operations, Enterprise Edition och för Dynamics 365 for Retail.</span><span class="sxs-lookup"><span data-stu-id="829d0-101">This topic applies to both Dynamics 365 for Finance and Operations, Enterprise edition and to Dynamics 365 for Retail.</span></span>
+> <span data-ttu-id="74c2e-101">Det här avsnittet gäller både Dynamics 365 for Finance and Operations och Dynamics 365 for Retail.</span><span class="sxs-lookup"><span data-stu-id="74c2e-101">This topic applies to both Dynamics 365 for Finance and Operations and to Dynamics 365 for Retail.</span></span>